IsaacMwendwa/Udacity-Data-Analyst-Nanodegree-Project-3/README.md

 > * Prosper Score
 > * Debt to Income Ratio

 The variables that will support the investigation of the variables of interest are known as predictor features.
-The following predictor feautures will be used in the exploration:
+The following predictor features will be used in the exploration:
 > * Income Range
 > * Employment Status
 > * Stated Monthly Income